ttencate/aoc2017/README.md

 a different programming language.
 As an additional additional challenge, I didn't use any language I used last year!

+A [retrospective](RETROSPECTIVE.md) is now available.
+Moreover, each solution subdirectory contains a `README.md` with my thoughts on that day's language.

 ## Languages

 I used only "mainstream" programming languages, not esoteric or toy